-With Hard Carry Case, Cleaning Brush and Manufacturers Instruction Book
+With Hard Carry Case, Cleaning Brushes, Manufacturers Instruction Book,

-It is an excellent heavy-duty portable typewriter of the old school, capable of much more than just typing the ocassional private letter.
+When new, the Adler Gabriele was mainly bought by heavy users such as professional writers and small businesses that couldn't justify owning a larger machine.
+Therefore, it is capable of much more than just typing the occasional private letter.
 It would be ideal for someone wanting to write a book or thesis, and looking for a machine capable of extended use.
-It has a 44-character keyboard, pop-up paper rest, freehead (for lining up pre-printed forms precisely) and a full tabulator.
-It has a clever adaptation of the ribbon lift mechanism to allow the middle of a single-colour ribbon to be used as well as the top and bottom - allowing a third use !
-It takes a readily-available ribbon, and being one of the last of its' kind manufactured, is a thoroughly modern typewriter.
+It has a 44-character keyboard, fold-up paper rest, freehead (for lining up pre-printed forms precisely) and a full tabulator.
+It takes a readily-available ribbon, available in a variety of colours.

 Plus £25 UK Postage